€10 credit on 2+ art prints in my shop

 City panorama

-Tucked just east of the historic centre, the Giardino Giusti is a peaceful escape off the beaten path in Verona., offering stunning views over the city and a glimpse into the refined design of Renaissance gardens.
 The site originally belonged to the Giusti family, who purchased the land in the 13th century to support their wool-dyeing business, once a major industry in Verona.
-In the late 16th century, Agostino Giusti, an Italian diplomat and patron of the arts, transformed the property, replacing the industrial buildings with an elegant palazzo and a terraced garden.
+In the late 16th century, Agostino Giusti, an Italian diplomat and patron of the arts, replaced the industrial buildings with an elegant palazzo and terraced gardens.

 Discover the Hidden Gems of Verona